hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter3/Questions.md

 20. ### How to access value in object?

-To access the value at the location a in myObject, we need to use either the . operator or the [ ] operator.
-The .a syntax is usually referred to as "property" access, whereas the ["a"] syntax is usually referred to as "key" access.
-In reality, they both access the same location, and will pull out the same value, 2, so the terms can be used interchangeably.
-We will use the most common term, "property access" from here on.
+To access the value at the location a in `myObject`, we need to use either the `.` operator or the `[ ]` operator.
+The `.a` syntax is usually referred to as "property" access, whereas the `["a"]` syntax is usually referred to as "key" access.
+In reality, they both access the same location, so the terms can be used interchangeably.

 21. ### Which access method to value in object preferred?

 the `.` operator

-22. ### What's difference between two method of acessing?
+22. ### What's difference between two method of accessing?

 The main difference between the two syntaxes is that the `.` operator requires an Identifier compatible property name after it, whereas the `[".."]` syntax can take basically any `UTF-8/unicode` compatible string as the name for the property.
 To reference a property of the name "Super-Fun!", for instance, you would have to use the `["Super-Fun!"]` access syntax, as Super-Fun! is not a valid Identifier property name.